Skip to main content

 Logs monitors can have one query up to 15,000 characters long.

 Metrics monitors can have up to 6 queries.
-When providing multiple metrics queries, use the letter labels to reference a query row.
+If you're providing multiple metrics queries, use the letter labels to reference a query row.
 The monitor will automatically detect the query that triggers your alert, and will mark that row with a notification bell icon.
-See Joined metrics queries for details.
+See Join metrics queries for details.

 Trigger Type (Logs)